kubernetes/community/contributors/devel/sig-architecture/validation-suites.md

 # Validation Suite Testing in Kubernetes

-A Kubernetes Validation suite is a subset of e2e tests that are used to validate functionality of an optional capability of Kubernetes for use with a specific release.
+A Kubernetes Validation suite is a group of e2e tests that are used to validate functionality of an optional capability of Kubernetes for use with a specific release.
 Validation suites can grow or shrink over time, and can also change as a functionality progresses from alpha, to beta, and to GA.
 The flexibility